Georgians in Turkey: Press

 The most important Georgian cultural magazine in Turkey also bears the name Çveneburi.
-It was founded in 1977 in Stockholm, Sweden by Shalva Tevzadze.
-It is distributed in Turkey by Ahmet Özkan Melashvili, who also wrote the book Gürcüstan (Georgia) in 1968.
+It was founded in 1977 in Stockholm, Sweden, by Shalva Tevzadze.
+It was distributed in Turkey by Ahmet Özkan Melashvili, who also wrote the book Gürcüstan (Georgia) in 1968.
 In 1980, Özkan was assassinated in Bursa by the Grey Wolves.
 Since then, Fahrettin Çiloğlu has been in charge of the magazine.
 Between 1997 and 2006, Osman Nuri Mercan was the editor of the magazine.
-The magazine's content is almost completely in Turkish, and presents articles on Chveneburi Georgians, the history of Georgia, and Georgians worldwide.
-Another journal, Pirosmani, bilingual in Georgian and Turkish, is published in Istanbul, sponsored by the Georgian Catholic Simon Zazadze.
+The magazine's content is almost entirely in Turkish and presents articles on Chveneburi Georgians, the history of Georgia, and Georgians worldwide.
+Another journal, Pirosmani, bilingual in Georgian and Turkish, is published in Istanbul and sponsored by the Georgian Catholic Simon Zazadze.

+Education

+In 2014, the Ministry of National Education adopted a Georgian-language curriculum within the framework of the "Living Languages and Dialects" course, making it possible for Georgian to be taught as an elective subject in the 5th, 6th, 7th, and 8th grades.
+Subsequently, Georgian-language classes were opened in schools affiliated with the Ministry of National Education in the provinces of Sakarya and Artvin.
+Prior to this initiative, Georgian had been taught only at the course level by various associations and foundations.
+In addition, Georgian is offered at the higher-education level in Turkey under the title Georgian Language and Literature, with undergraduate degree programs available at four universities.